* Translated by AI

 *This content was translated by AI.

-Goyang Sono players celebrate after defeating Seoul SK on the 16th, securing their spot in the quarterfinal playoffs. /Photo=KBL
+Goyang Sonos players celebrate after defeating Seoul SK on the 16th to secure their spot in the quarterfinal playoffs. /Photo=KBL

-Goyang Sono players celebrate after defeating Seoul SK on the 16th, securing their spot in the quarterfinal playoffs. /Photo=KBL
+Goyang Sonos players celebrate after defeating Seoul SK on the 16th to secure their spot in the quarterfinal playoffs. /Photo=KBL

 "I felt like I was being hunted."

-The voice of Goyang Sono's Nathan Knight (29) in the Korean Basketball League (KBL) rose slightly.
-This happened when he was asked, "How do you feel about the allegations that Seoul SK chose Sono?"
+The voice of Goyang Sonos' Naiton Knight (29) in the Korean Basketball League (KBL) rose slightly.
+This happened when he was asked, 'What are your thoughts on the allegations that Seoul SK selected Sonos?'

-The 2025–2026 KBL quarterfinal playoff Game 3 was held on the 16th at Goyang Sono Arena in Goyang City.
-Sono secured a dramatic 66-65 victory over SK, clinching their first-ever quarterfinal playoff berth with a perfect 3-0 series record.
+The 2025-2026 KBL 6-team playoff Game 3 was held at Goyang Sonos Arena in Goyang City on the 16th.
+Sonos secured a dramatic 66-65 victory over SK, clinching their first-ever quarterfinal playoff berth with a perfect 3-0 sweep.

-Sono's Knight (center) shoots near the basket during the match against SK on the 16th. /Photo=KBL
+Sonos Knight (center) shoots near the basket during the SK game on the 16th. /Photo=KBL

-Sono's Knight (center) shoots near the basket during the match against SK on the 16th. /Photo=KBL
+Sonos Knight (center) shoots near the basket during the SK game on the 16th. /Photo=KBL

-After the game, Knight entered the interview room alongside his teammate Kevin Kambeo (25).
-He stated, "I believe that all teams in the KBL can win if they work hard and give their best."
-He then frankly added, "While I usually strive to be as humble as possible, I felt my pride was deeply hurt because I felt targeted and hunted regarding the allegation that SK chose Sono."
+After the game, Knight entered the interview room with his teammate Kevin Cambao (25).
+He frankly stated, "I believe that all teams in the KBL have the potential to win if they work hard and do their best."
+He added, "While I usually strive to be as humble as possible, I felt my pride was deeply hurt because I felt targeted and hunted regarding the allegation that SK selected Sonos."

 He further revealed, "The same was true for other players.
 Thanks to that, we were able to focus more and prepare well for the series, and I am proud that we achieved a sweep victory."

 Knight led the team to victory with a game-high 22 points, 11 rebounds, and 4 assists.
-In particular, he made a crucial basket near the basket with 4.3 seconds remaining in the game, completing a dramatic comeback from a 64-65 deficit.
+In particular, he made a basket near the basket with 4.3 seconds remaining in the game while trailing 64-65, completing a dramatic comeback win.

-Sono's Kambeo performs a celebration during the match against SK on the 16th. /Photo=KBL
+Sonos Cambao performs a celebration during the SK game on the 16th. /Photo=KBL

-Sono's Kambeo performs a celebration during the match against SK on the 16th. /Photo=KBL
+Sonos Cambao performs a celebration during the SK game on the 16th. /Photo=KBL

-Earlier, SK faced allegations of playing an "insincere game" in their final regular-season match to avoid facing Busan KCC in the playoffs and instead choose Sono.
-Ultimately, the KBL Disciplinary Committee convened, imposing a 5 million won fine on head coach Heon Hee-cheol and issuing a warning to the SK franchise.
+Earlier, SK faced allegations of playing 'a dishonest game' in their final regular-season match to avoid Busan KCC as a playoff opponent and instead select Sonos.
+Ultimately, the KBL disciplinary committee convened, imposing a 5 million won fine on head coach Heon Choi and issuing a warning to the SK franchise.

-This controversy ultimately served as a positive stimulus for the Sono players.
-Having fought fiercely for a playoff berth until the final stretch of the regular season, the Sono players, despite facing physical challenges, united with determination and mental strength to achieve the unexpected miracle of a 3-0 sweep victory.
+This controversy ultimately served as a positive stimulus for the Sonos players.
+Having fought fiercely for a playoff berth until the end of the regular season, the Sonos players, despite facing physical difficulties, united with determination and mental strength to achieve the unexpected miracle of a 3-0 sweep.

-Sono head coach Son Chang-hwan (50) said, "During yesterday's (15th) training session, I saw players who could barely move their feet, and I thought we were pushing too hard, so I immediately stopped practice and sent them home.
-I am so grateful to the players who overcame that."
-He also expressed gratitude to home fans, stating, "We were able to win thanks to the support from fans who filled the Goyang Gymnasium to capacity (6,120 people) for the first time."
+Sonos head coach Son Chang-hwan (50) said, "During yesterday's (15th) training, I saw players whose legs felt heavy and thought, 'Are we pushing too hard?" so I immediately stopped the session and sent them home.
+I am so grateful to the players who overcame that.'
+He also expressed gratitude to home fans, stating, "And thanks to the fans who filled the Goyang Gymnasium to capacity (6,120 people) to support us, we were able to win."

-Sono, who advanced to the playoffs as the fifth seed in the regular season and defeated fourth-seeded SK, will face first-seeded Changwon LG in the quarterfinal playoffs starting on the 23rd.
+Sonos, who finished fifth in the regular season and advanced to the playoffs, defeated fourth-ranked SK and will face first-ranked Changwon LG in the quarterfinal playoffs starting on the 23rd.

-Goyang Sono Arena filled with a full house of spectators on the 16th. /Photo=KBL
+Goyang Sonos Arena filled with a full house of spectators on the 16th. /Photo=KBL

-Goyang Sono Arena filled with a full house of spectators on the 16th. /Photo=KBL
+Goyang Sonos Arena filled with a full house of spectators on the 16th. /Photo=KBL

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>